Computing

 EYFS

-From the moment the children enter the EYFS setting they have the opportunity to use a range of technology, from using iPads to record their work.
-Pupils in EYFS are also given the opportunity to use remote control toys, and programmable toys to enhance multiple areas of the curriculum.
-Through exposing pupils in EYFS to a range of digital technology, we are ensuring they understand the world around them whilst ensuring that they are building skills to aid them in key stage learning.
+From the moment the children enter the EYFS setting they have the opportunity to use a range of technology, Pupils in the EYFS are also given the opportunity to use remote control toys, and programmable toys to enhance multiple areas of the curriculum.
+Through exposing pupils in the EYFS to a range of digital technology, we are ensuring they understand the world around them whilst building skills to aid them in their later learning.
 The children develop key computing skills such as problem-solving, collaboration and testing through everyday activities in the early years setting.

 KS1